Brian M. Frier: Career

 Frier graduated B.Sc.
 (Hons, Class 1) in physiology in 1969 from the University of Edinburgh, and MB.ChB. from the Edinburgh Medical School in 1972, further attaining MRCP (UK) in 1974.
 He graduated as a Doctor of Medicine (MD) from the University of Edinburgh in 1981.
 He became a Fellow of the Royal College of Physicians of Edinburgh in 1984, and of Glasgow in 1986.
 He trained in Edinburgh and Dundee in general (internal) medicine, diabetes and endocrinology.
-He spent one year (1976-1977) in the USA as a research fellow in diabetes and metabolism at Cornell University Medical Center, New York Hospital, working with Christopher D. Saudek in studies of squalene kinetics in cholesterol metabolism in diabetes and hyperlipidemia.
+He spent one year (1976–1977) in the US as a research fellow in diabetes and metabolism at Cornell University Medical Center, New York Hospital, working with Christopher D. Saudek in studies of squalene kinetics in cholesterol metabolism in diabetes and hyperlipidemia.

-He was appointed a consultant physician in general (internal) medicine with a specialist interest in diabetes, firstly at the Western Infirmary and Gartnavel General Hospital in Glasgow (1982-1987), then at the Royal Infirmary of Edinburgh (1987-2012), working as a full-time clinician in the British National Health Service.
+He was appointed a consultant physician in general (internal) medicine with a specialist interest in diabetes, firstly at the Western Infirmary and Gartnavel General Hospital in Glasgow (1982–1987), then at the Royal Infirmary of Edinburgh (1987–2012), working as a full-time clinician in the British National Health Service.
 He was appointed honorary lecturer in medicine at the University of Glasgow in 1982, and successively became honorary senior lecturer, reader, then honorary professor of diabetes in 2001 at the University of Edinburgh, a post he has held continuously since then.
 He is listed as a member of the Centre for Cognitive Ageing and Cognitive Epidemiology, University of Edinburgh.

 Frier's career has involved clinical care, teaching, research, academic mentoring, and community service, investigating a number of areas of the pathophysiology of diabetes and its complications, with special emphasis on hypoglycemia as an adverse effect of insulin treatment, and its implications on cognition, driving and criminal behavior.
 He has served as a committee member on driving and diabetes in the UK and Europe.

 As a diabetologist, he has lectured and chaired meetings within his specialty in the UK and other countries including Holland, Hungary, Poland, Portugal, Sweden, UAE, and the USA; making contributions in conferences of Diabetes UK, International Diabetes Federation, European Association for the Study of Diabetes, American Diabetes Association, and American Association of Clinical Endocrinologists.
-He has been a visiting professor at academic centres in the USA, Canada and Australia.
+He has been a visiting professor at academic centres in the US, Canada and Australia.

 Frier has published well over 400 scientific papers in indexed sources, including original research, subject reviews, and book chapters.
 His work has been cited over 16,000 times, according to Scopus, nearly 20,000 according to Researchgate.
 His level of expertise in type 1 diabetes was ranked as top 0.17% in 2021.

 Selected publications

 Editorial

 Frier is the Chief editor of Diabetic Hypoglycemia (journal).
 He is a member of the editorial board of the journals Clinical Diabetes and Endocrinology (since 2014), Diabetes Science and Technology (since 2018), and Diabetes/Metabolism Research and Reviews (since 2009).
-He is a Member of the International Advisory Committee to Avances en Diabetologia, the journal of the Spanish Diabetes Society (2008-2012).
+He is a Member of the International Advisory Committee to Avances en Diabetologia, the journal of the Spanish Diabetes Society (2008–2012).